macprog-guy/mserv/API.md

 - `disableAutoconnect`:
 When true the service won't automatically connect upon creation.
 The connection will need to be established manually.
 The default value is false.

+- `timeout`:
+Number of milliseconds that a microservice invocation will wait for a response before raising a timeout error.
+Defaults to 2000ms.